 Performance options.
 During the year ended January 31, 2015, the Company granted 1.5 million performance-based stock options, respectively, to certain key team members under the Incentive Plan, which vest upon the achievement of certain performance criteria.
-The performance-based stock options vest upon the attainment of the following performance criteria: (a) 10% of the stock options vest upon attainment of at least \$34.5 million in Adjusted Earnings Before Interest, Taxes, Depreciation and Amortization ("EBITDA") for the year ended January 31, 2016, (b) 20% of the stock options vest upon the attainment of an annual growth rate of Adjusted EBITDA per share of common stock of 30% for the year ended January 31, 2017, (c) 30% of the stock options vest upon the attainment of an annual growth rate of Adjusted EBITDA per share of common stock of 25% for the year ended January 31, 2019.
+The performance-based stock options vest upon the attainment of the following performance criteria: (a) 10% of the stock options vest upon attainment of at least \$34.5 million in Adjusted Earnings Before Interest, Taxes, Depreciation and Amortization ("EBITDA") for the year ended January 31, 2016, (b) 20% of the stock options vest upon the attainment of an annual growth rate of Adjusted EBITDA per share of common stock of 30% for the year ended January 31, 2017, (c) 30% of the stock options vest upon the attainment of an annual growth rate of Adjusted EBITDA per share of common stock of 30% for the year ended January 31, 2018, and (d) 40% of the stock options vest upon the attainment of an annual growth rate of Adjusted EBITDA per share of Adjusted EBITDA per share of common stock of 25% for the year ended January 31, 2019.
 During the year ended January 31, 2016, the Company achieved the \$34.5 million Adjusted EBITDA performance criteria and as such, 10% of the performance-based stock options outstanding as of January 31, 2016 became vested.
-During the year ended January 31, 2017, the Company achieved the annual growth rate of Adjusted EBITDA per share of common stock of 30% and as such 20% of the performance-based stock options outstanding as January 31, 2016 became vested.
-During the year ended January 31, 2017, the Company achieved the annual growth rate of Adjusted EBITDA per share of common stock of 30% and as such 20% of the performance-based stock options outstanding as January 31, 2017, the two remaining vesting criteria were amended to vest based upon the attainment of a compound annual growth rate of Adjusted EBITDA per share of Adjusted EBITDA per share of common stock of 35% as compared to the year ended January 31, 2016 Adjusted EBITDA target of \$34.5 million, or \$0.61 per common stock of 35% as compared to the year ended January 31, 2016 Adjusted EBITDA target of \$34.5 million, or \$0.61 per common share.
+During the year ended January 31, 2017, the Company achieved the annual growth rate of Adjusted EBITDA per share of common stock of 30% and as such 20% of the performance-based stock options outstanding as January 31, 2017 became vested.
+Subsequent to January 31, 2017, the two remaining vesting criteria were amended to vest based upon the attainment of a compound annual growth rate of Adjusted EBITDA per share of common stock of 35% as compared to the year ended January 31, 2016 Adjusted EBITDA target of \$34.5 million , or \$0.61 per common share.